hjoonpark/DuoVAE/README.md

 2. Configure a python environment
     - Option 1 (Recommended)

-        Manually create and configure a python (recommended version 3.7+) virtual environment and install the following packages `torch, matplotlib, seaborn, h5py`.
+        Manually create and configure a python (recommended version 3.7+) virtual environment and install the following packages `matplotlib`, `seaborn`, `h5py`.

         An example using [conda](https://docs.anaconda.com/anaconda/install/):